Rico McCoy

-Rico McCoy (born November 6, 1987) is an American football linebacker who is currently a free agent.
-He played collegiate football with the Tennessee Volunteers and was considered one of the best linebacker prospects available for the 2010 NFL Draft, drawing comparisons to Derrick Brooks.
+Rico McCoy (born November 6, 1987) is an American former football linebacker.
+He played collegiate football with the Tennessee Volunteers and was considered one of the best linebacker prospects available for the 2010 NFL draft, drawing comparisons to Derrick Brooks.
 Not selected by any team, McCoy was picked up after the draft by the Buccaneers as an undrafted free agent.